Ex-Seattle police lieutenant running for City Council harassed fellow officer then lied about it, investigators found

 Records show Kolding issued his letter of resignation to Chief Carmen Best on Feb.
 22 — three days after his union representative canceled a scheduled meeting with internal investigators who sought to question him as part of a dishonesty probe.
 That investigation was opened based on Kolding’s denials and statements in the then-pending harassment case, the records show.

-“If you were still employed with the Department, the recommendation would be termination of employment,” the Office of Police Accountability (OPA) wrote in a proposed disciplinary action report issued to Kolding in May.
+“If you were still employed with the Department, the recommendation would be termination of employment,” the department wrote in a proposed disciplinary action report issued to Kolding in May.

 Kolding, who did not immediately return a phone message Wednesday, has denied the allegations against him, claiming he is the victim of retaliation within the department.

-Note: Correction: A previous version of this story incorrectly stated the Office of Police Accountability issued the proposed disciplinary action report (DAR) to Kolding in May.
-The Seattle Police Department’s administration issued the DAR to him.